slogga-dev/Habbo-Scanner/CONFIGURATION_GUIDE.md

 4. Compile the Habbo Scanner extension as a .jar file and install it within your G-Earth.
 5. Configure the `bot.properties` file according to your needs.
 Follow the comments in the file for guidance.

 Now, you’re all set!
 You have successfully configured the Habbo Scanner bot.
-Enjoy exploring the comprehensive dao of Habbo data! 🎉
+Enjoy exploring the comprehensive set of Habbo data! 🎉